woodharter/wserv/README.md

 William Wood Harter building some kind of Wiliot app.

-No idea what it does yet.
-Maybe a fridge monitor or around the house measurements.
-The tracking from a distance seems hard since I don't have any kind of access to a logistics workflow.
+There were a couple of use cases for this.
+A fridge monitor or around the house measurements.
+While building out the tracking part of this application to monitor temperature of the Wiliot sensor I build a simulator that tracked a device as it traversed a network of sensors.
+This application would send events that looked exactly like the sensor and was used in testing the final solutoin.

 ```